Insurance Disputes FAQ

 The simple definition of bad faith insurance practices is dishonesty in order to avoid having to fulfil contractual obligations, however, this can take many forms.
 For example, if your insurer fails to disclose important policy details, this is considered just as much of a problem as denying a reasonable claim.

 Bad faith insurance practices can include:

 - Denial of coverage for no apparent reason

 - Failure to communicate with the client, such as not returning calls, taking unreasonably long to return calls, and refusing to listen to the client’s story

 - Harassing requests for an impossible amount of information before handling a case

 - Cherry-picking investigation information for their own purposes

 - Threatening clients

-Courts are aware that insurance companies do not always act ethically, but it is crucial to have the help of an aggressive attorney on your side when suing for compensation.
+Courts are aware that insurance companies or corporate defendants do not always act ethically, but it is crucial to have the help of an aggressive attorney on your side when suing for compensation.